RuchikaSinha26/AI-First-CRM---HCP-Module/README.md

 # AI-First-CRM---HCP-Module
 An AI-powered CRM application designed for pharmaceutical sales representatives to manage Healthcare Professional (HCP) interactions using Generative AI, LangGraph, FastAPI, React, Redux, and MySQL.
+# AI First CRM - HCP Interaction Module

+## Project Overview

+This project is an AI-based CRM application developed for managing Healthcare Professional (HCP) interactions.
+It allows users to enter interaction details in natural language, and the system automatically extracts the required information and fills the CRM form.

+The application is built using React for the frontend, FastAPI for the backend, LangGraph for workflow management, and MySQL for storing interaction records.

+---

-## 🚀 Features
+## Features

-### 🤖 AI Interaction Assistant
+### AI Interaction

-- Understands natural language input
-- Automatically extracts HCP interaction details
-- Uses LLM-based information extraction
+Users can describe an HCP meeting in normal English.

 Example:

-Input:

 Today I met Dr. John at Apollo Hospital.
-We discussed CardioX.
-Follow up next Monday.
+We discussed CardioX and planned a follow-up next Monday.

-AI extracts:
+The application extracts:

 - HCP Name
 - Hospital